crys-cross/ethernaut-attacks/README.md

 - Unlock the contract by reading the private password.

 #### SOLUTION:
--   Run attackPrivacy.ts using (yarn hardhat run scripts/attackPrivacy.ts) to attack and wait for it to pass.
+-   Player can read the data which is needed to unlock the contract from storage.
+Player just needs to know the location of the storage and convert it to byte16 to meet the requirement in unlocking the contract.
+Run attackPrivacy.ts using (yarn hardhat run scripts/attackPrivacy.ts) to attack and wait for it to pass.

 #### FILES:
 -   attackPrivacy.ts -scripts